tonypdmtr/68hc08/asm8.md

      incremented by 1.
 This can be used as an automatic loop counter.
 The macro can also initialize itself during, say, count one.
 This differs from `:MACRONEST` in that chained macro calls will restart this counter for each new macro.
-This counter is also reset with a `%macro` syntax call.
+This counter is also reset with an explicit `%macro` syntax call.

 -   `:MEXIT` holds the most recent `MEXIT` defined value. `:MEXIT` is reset to zero each time a macro is (re)entered, but its value can be changed by